KeumSeok/Protein-Ligand-binding-residue-prediction-using-Token-classification-and-Ligand-/README.md

-# Enhanced Residue Embeddings and Ligand-Intergrated model for Prediction of Accurate Protein-Ligand binding Residue
+# Enhanced Residue Embeddings and Ligand-Integrated model for Prediction of Accurate Protein-Ligand binding Residue

 ## Abstract